Spirit Rock Meditation Center: History

 In 1988, with funds from an anonymous donation, 412 acres of undeveloped land in the San Geronimo Valley, an hour north of San Francisco, was purchased from The Nature Conservancy in order to start a permanent meditation center, and the name Spirit Rock Meditation Center was formally adopted.
 In 1990 temporary construction trailers were erected to house the community meditation hall, administrative offices and caretaker residences.
 Construction for permanent replacement facilities began in 2014. and in 2016, a new Community Meditation Center, staff village and administrative buildings were completed.

 The residential retreat center opened in July 1998.
 The majority of the center’s land is protected by an open space easement and kept in conservation.

 Teachings

-The teachings at Spirit Rock focus on the practice of vipassanā as taught in the Theravada tradition.
-Teachings focus on training and quieting the mind, on the teachings of Gautama Buddha as found in Buddhist texts, and on incorporating the Dharma into daily life.
-Retreats are modeled on those held for lay people in the Thai Forest Tradition, including sitting and walking meditation, meetings with the teachers and the observation of silence by practitioners.
+The teachings at Spirit Rock focus on the practice of vipassanā meditation as taught in the Theravada tradition, emphasizing mindfulness and lovingkindness.
+Practices focus on training and quieting the mind, the cultivation of lovingkindness and compassion, the teachings of the Buddha as found in the Pāli Canon, and on incorporating mindfulness and the Dharma into daily life.
+Retreats are modeled on those held for lay people in the Thai Forest Tradition and the Burmese vipassanā movement, including sitting and walking meditation, meetings with the teachers and the observation of silence by practitioners.